rancher/rke2/docs/hardening_guide.md

 RKE2 is designed to be "hardened by default" and pass the majority of the Kubernetes CIS controls without modification.
 There are a few notable exceptions to this that require manual intervention to fully pass the CIS Benchmark:

 1. RKE2 will not modify the host operating system.
 Therefore, you, the operator, must make a few host-level modifications.
-1. Certain CIS policy controls for PodSecurityPolicies and NetworkPolicies will restrict the functionality of this cluster.
-You must opt into having RKE2 configuring these out of the box.
+1. Certain CIS policy controls for Pod Security Policies and Network Policies will restrict the functionality of this cluster.
+You must opt into having RKE2 configure these for you.
 1. RKE2 does not ship with auditing enabled.
 Kubernetes supports a very complex set of audit policy rules.
 In order to pass seciton 3.2.1 of the CIS benchmark, you must provide a minimal audity policy, and modify the RKE2 configuration to refer to your policy.

-To help ensure these above requirements are met, RKE2 can be started with the `profile` parameter set to `cis-1.5`.
-This parameter generally does two things:
+To help ensure these above requirements are met, RKE2 can be started with the `profile` flag set to `cis-1.5`.
+This flag generally does two things:

 1. Checks that host-level requirements have been met.
-If they haven't RKE2 will log a fatal error describing the requirement that has not been met and exit.
+If they haven't, RKE2 will exit with a fatal error describing the unmet requirements..
 2. Configures runtime Pod Security Policies and Network Policies that allow the cluster to pass associated controls.

 > **Note:** The profile's flag only valid value is `cis-1.5`.
 It accepts a string value to allow for other profiles in the future.